Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 13 Oktober 2025 21.30.18 UTC
+- WIB: Senin, 13 Oktober 2025 22.28.03 UTC
-- WITA: Senin, 13 Oktober 2025 22.30.18 UTC
+- WITA: Senin, 13 Oktober 2025 23.28.03 UTC
-- WIT: Senin, 13 Oktober 2025 23.30.18 UTC
+- WIT: Selasa, 14 Oktober 2025 00.28.03 UTC

 Kutipan Inspiratif:
-"Friendship is a mercury drop.
-If it is dropped.
-Impossible to recollect.
-So do not drop your friends!!!!"
+"It's not the size of the dog in the fight, but the size of the fight in the dog."

-Kategori: friendship
+Kategori: motivational